MichaelHillcox/BuildingBot/README.md

 - Copy the `config.example.toml` and paste it as `config.toml`
 - Edit the `config.toml` file to include your github repo owner, repo name and your discord token.
 - Run `npm install` (You'll need node installed)
+- Finally:
-- Finally, run `npm run dev` for dev, or `npm run build` to build the Typescript for deployment.
+    - run `npm run dev` for testing / development
+    - or `npm run build` to build the project for deployment.

 ## Todo:
 - [ ] Expand on the curse support